|Where||Caterham on the Hill|

 One of the disadvantages of the game not having standardised rules is that some groups (indeed some countries) play oversimplified versions of the game; if you have ever seen one of these you may have concluded it is just rummy with funny tiles.
 The 'proper' version of the game is much more interesting than a rummy type game.

 We find it tremendous fun, more so than any card game; and the ornate tiles add to the enjoyment.
-We would like a few more members, so if you would like to give it a try please use the "pigeon" icon in the top right hand corner of the page or send a message to the Groups Co-ordinator.
+We would like a few more members, so if you would like to give it a try please contact the group leader - Bill Lumb.